martinasladek/ms_net/content/project_info/proj_nlp/index.md

 headless: false
 ---

-# Evaluating reporting practice in Psychology using Natural Language Processing
+# Evaluating Reporting Practice in Psychology Using Natural Language Processing
+##### Sladekova, M., Field, A.

 </br>

+**Stage:** Data collection and model training

 Information about this project will be added soon.

-Stage:
-Collaborators: